delabj/scryAnotherDay/README.md

 [![Travis build
 status](https://travis-ci.com/delabj/scryAnotherDay.svg?branch=master)](https://travis-ci.com/delabj/scryfallR)

-{scryfalleR} (name likely to change) is an R package that wraps the [scryfall API](https://scryfall.com/docs/api/cards/mtgo).
+{scryAnotherDay} is an R package that wraps the [scryfall API](https://scryfall.com/docs/api/cards/mtgo).
 Scryfall is the leading 3rd party database for finding Magic the Gathering card data, such as printings, prices, previews, and rulings.